Jacumba Hot Springs, California: History

 Jacumba's role as a prime destination continued through World War II.
 As the southernmost California hot spring, it began to feel competition from more northern ones, including Murrieta and Palm Springs.

+In 1951, the entire town was placed on the real-estate market, with an asking price of $400,000.
+Newspaper advertisements described the town as "Approx. 300 acres of land, a 65-rm. hotel, 32-unit auto court, 18-unit apt. house, 20 commercial rentals, 35 dwellings & cottages, total 101 bldgs., a water company, equipment, swimming pool, park & furnishings", with "aged owner" as the reason for the sale.

 After the Interstate 8 bypassed Jacumba by two miles, most of the roadside service businesses folded and the community went into economic decline.

 The Jacumba Hotel closed and was destroyed in an arson fire in 1983.
 The ruins stood until 1991.
 Today, the stub of the massive central fireplace can still be seen.
 The great public baths closed, the swimming pool was filled in, and the well was capped by its rights-owner.

 In the 1980s, the Jacumba Motel was the only hotel facility left in Jacumba.
 The area continues to attract primarily foreign visitors and the motel has acquired rights to the spring and opened a spa.
 In 2002 the facility was sold with the intent of renovating it into a timeshare spa-type resort.
 In 2006 it was resold and set up as a bed and breakfast.
 The facility was closed in from 2010 to 2013.
 After a complete renovation, it was re-opened on June 28, 2013.
 It is in operation as the Jacumba Hot Springs Spa and Motel.